SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

    - Assistant.Ask(question :: \<string\>)

      Asks the given Race Assistant a question or give a command.
 The result will be the same, as if the question or the command has been given by voice input.
+This function will have no effect, if the Assistant is not configured for listening.

    - Assistant.Command(grammar :: \<string\> [, command :: \<string\>])

      Triggers the specified grammar for the given Race Assistant as it has been given by voice input.
+This function will have no effect, if the Assistant is not configured for listening.

 	 If the grammar reacts to variable parts in the command text, this text can be given as the optional second argument.

    - Controller.Call(method :: \<string\>, p1, p2, ...)